jwk0224/deep-learning/README.md

 - Describe how negative sampling learns word vectors more efficiently than other methods
 - Build a sentiment classifier using word embeddings
 - Build and train a more sophisticated classifier using an LSTM

+## sqm_ex6_Neural Machine Translation with Attention

+- Build a Neural Machine Translation (NMT) model to translate human-readable dates into machine-readable dates
+- Use an attention model